 The information sharing protocols between the Federal Circuit Court of Australia and the Department of Health and Human Services (“DHHS”) provide an important mechanism for gathering evidence in parenting proceedings.

 DHHS provides documents to the Court by orders pursuant to s 69ZW of the Family Law Act 1975 (Cth).
-The Department also provides a written response to a Notice of Risk that summarises its involvement with the family and the outcome of its investigations.
+The Department also provides a written response to a Notice of child abuse, family violence and risk that summarises its involvement with the family and the outcome of its investigations.

 Considerable time and work is required on the part of DHHS to respond to subpoena.
 The file must be photocopied; all references to the notifier redacted and the file must be reassembled before being produced to the Court.